-Whenever I give a presentation called, "An Examination of Apparent Contradictions in the Bible" inevitably, someone comes up to me afterward and says, "Well what about this one?"
-(Obviously in a 50 minute talk I can only cover so much ground.
-So there are always apparent contradictions in the Bible that I will not have time to cover.)
-One particular difficulty that seems to come up more than others has to do with Jesus' genealogies mentioned in Matthew's and Luke's Gospels.
+Critics of the Bible say that the Gospels are full of contradictions.
+They are quite mistaken about the matter and I address that here.
+But one particular difficulty that seems to come up more than others has to do with Jesus's genealogies mentioned in Matthew's and Luke's Gospels.
 They seem to differ.
 Jesus seems to have a different grandfather in Luke 3:23 (Heli) than He does in Matthew 1:16 (Jacob).
 So what's the solution?
-The Big Book of Bible Difficulties by Norman Geisler and Thomas Howe gives the following solution:
+Norman Geisler and Thomas Howe provide the following solution in their fantastic book, The Big Book of Bible Difficulties:

 "This should be expected, since they are two different lines of ancestors, one traced through His legal father, Joseph and the other through His actual mother, Mary.
 Matthew gives the official line, since he addresses Jesus’ genealogy to Jewish concerns for the Jewish Messiah’s credentials which required that Messiah come from the seed of Abraham and the line of David (cf. Matt.
 1:1).
 Luke, with a broader Greek audience in view, addresses himself to their interest in Jesus as the Perfect Man (which was the quest of Greek thought).
 Thus, he traces Jesus back to the first man, Adam (Luke 3:38 ).